EU losing China tech-race, as Beijing prepares to host German CEOs

 She announced a new probe into suspected Chinese state aid to get wind-turbine contracts in Bulgaria, France, Greece, Romania, and Spain.

-But she said wind turbines were just part of a wider Chinese "playbook" to drive EU firms out of "critical" industrial sectors.
+But she said wind turbines were just part of a wider Chinese strategy to drive EU firms out of "critical" industrial sectors.

 "The result is that nowadays, fewer than three percent of the solar panels installed in the EU are produced in Europe.
 We see this playbook now deployed across all clean-tech areas, legacy semiconductors, and beyond," she said.